farhaanshareef/portfolio/README.md

 https://github.com/farhaanshareef/MetaMaskWalletAutomation

-  - Understanding the waits in selenium using Selenium:
+  - Understanding and usage the waits in selenium using Selenium

 https://github.com/farhaanshareef/WaitsSelenium